AndreiRoibu/AndreiRoibu.github.io/_portfolio/05-rolls-royce-market-dynamics.md

 This project combined tools and insights from multiple domains:
 * Aerospace engineering and aircraft design.
-* Data analysis and modeling with counterfactuals.
+* Data analysis and modelling with counterfactuals.
 * Economics and market dynamics.
 * Regulatory, social, and political analysis.